Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 Februari 2026 15.55.04 UTC
+- WIB: Jumat, 20 Februari 2026 16.54.06 UTC
-- WITA: Jumat, 20 Februari 2026 16.55.04 UTC
+- WITA: Jumat, 20 Februari 2026 17.54.06 UTC
-- WIT: Jumat, 20 Februari 2026 17.55.04 UTC
+- WIT: Jumat, 20 Februari 2026 18.54.06 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: inspirational
+Kategori: motivational